quobyte/quobyte-k8s-resources/Readme.md

 ## Consuming Storage

-To access a Quobyte cluster from Kubernetes quobyte-client and quobyte-csi needs to be deployed:
+To access a Quobyte cluster from Kubernetes "quobyte-client" and "quobyte-csi" needs to be deployed:

 ```
 helm repo add quobyte https://quobyte.github.io/quobyte-k8s-resources/helm-charts